Education - Research

 Entry requirements

-The minimum entry requirements for the programme is a second class or higher Master's degree (or equivalent) in education or a specific discipline area appropriate for one of the Areas of Professional Focus.
+The minimum entry requirements for the programme is a H2:2 Master's degree or higher equivalent in education or a specific discipline area appropriate for one of the Areas of Professional Focus.

 All candidates are typically required to have a minimum of five years professional experience or hold a position of responsibility for at least five years related to the chosen Area of Professional Focus.